Marshall and Till Veterinary Surgeons

 Dogs.
 Care and First Aid

-All dogs should be vaccinated against distemper, hepatitis, parvovirus and leptospirosis.
+VACCINATION: All dogs should be vaccinated against distemper, hepatitis, parvovirus and leptospirosis.
 Many vaccines also include parainfluenza, not essential but useful.
 In most cases when putting your dogs into kennels, kennel cough vaccination is also desirable.
 Rabies vaccination is only really necessary if you travel abroad with your dog.
-The link about vaccination below gives you more information, but it is provided by a vaccine manufacturer.
-For impartial advice about your particular circumstances you should talk to us.
+This link about vaccination below gives you more information, but it is provided by a vaccine manufacturer.
+For impartial advice about your particular circumstances you can talk to us.

-Worm control in dogs is another necessity, but the frequency of worming depends on your individual circumstances.
-We use milbemax on our own pets, and the worming link below directs you to the manufacturer’s web site for more information.
-We are happy for you to talk to us for impartial advice concerning worming YOUR dogs.
+WORM CONTROL: This is another necessity, but the frequency of worming depends on your individual circumstances.
+We use Milbactor on our own pets, and this worming link gives you more information.
+We are happy for you to talk to us for impartial advice concerning worming your dogs.

-Fleas can be a real problem to dogs and their owners.
+FLEAS: Fleas can be a real problem to dogs and their owners.
 But many people do worry unnecessarily about fleas and waste money over-treating pets and their houses, or using ineffective treatments.
-Remember that many of the drugs used to kill fleas are potentially dangerous and MUST be used sensibly and correctly.
-Please talk to us about treating and preventing flea problems in YOUR house and the best options for YOU.
-The flea link below directs you to the Novartis web-site.
-Program-plus is Roger’s favourite flea treatment, but as this product controls fleas by making them sterile and not by killing adult fleas it may or may not be the best for you.
-Spot on treatments are very easy to use and work well.
-But most spot ons available from supermarkets and pet shops are pretty ineffective and at best may only deter fleas and certainly won’t control a flea problem.
-Talk to us!
+Here is a link about fleas and flea control.
+Remember that many of the drugs used to kill fleas are potentially dangerous and must be used sensibly and correctly.
+Please talk to us about treating and preventing flea problems in your house and the best options for you.

-NEVER, NEVER, NEVER GIVE IBUPROFEN TO YOUR DOG.
+NEVER give IBUPROFEN to your dog.
 Paracetamol and aspirin may be used in certain circumstances, but only give them under veterinary advice.
-There are many effective pain killers and anti-inflammatories for dogs, but none of them are human drugs and none can be bought over the counter.
+There are many effective pain killers and anti-inflammatories specifically for dogs, but these are not the same as human drugs and none can be bought over the counter.

 INHERITED DISEASES OF DOGS